High school magnet programs

 Accelerated Math & Science

-Students advance quickly though math and science courses allowing them to take even more classes.
+Students advance quickly through math and science courses allowing them to take even more classes.
+Depending on the track, students will have the opportunity to take up to 10 math courses and 7 science courses.
 Students on the Super Fast track can take Advanced Placement calculus as early as ninth-grade.

 Air Force Junior ROTC (AFJROTC)